memory2-app/changelog/index.md

 title: Memory2 Changelog
 ---

+# 2025-11-29 — app 1.16
+* Fix: memory ingestion shows warning if user not integrated with CORE

 # 2025-11-29 — app 1.15
 * Sharing content from other apps and ingest as memories by @avuori
 * Written or copy-pasted memory ingestion by @avuori